PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Not out, back up.
 And with all the crap that's down here, you can't tell me nobody dropped a torch."

+# Asarah gives Boltac confidence to be king #

+"You might not be able to be a King Mr. Boltac, but I could definitely be a Queen."

+"But," said Boltac, "It's so much work,"

+"Pfahh "

+"But I wouldn't want have servants or slaves."

+"Who said you have to have servant?
+And servants and slaves are two very different things."

+"I know, dear," said Boltac.

+"Aw, you called me dear."

+"You don't like it?"

+"No, I do.
+I really do."
+There was another kiss and then she continued.
+"But you don't need, servants.
+You don't have to force anyone to do anything.
+But can't you just hire people to help you."

+"Hire, but servants are bound to the families…"

+"You know while you are daydreaming, dear, you don't have to stick to the rules of reality.
+And are all servants bound to "

+"Wait, wait, did you say hire," Boltac said, lapsing out of the sweet trance of cuteness for the first time since they had escaped.

+He leaned out of the carriage window and shouted to Relan, "Turn this thing around, we're going the wrong way!"

+"But Robrecht is south!" said Relan, "If there's anything left of it."

+"Yeah, I know, but to save the city we gotta go North before we go South."

+"I don't understand?"

+"I know.
+That's not your job.
+It's my job.
+And speaking of which, do you want a job?
+I am hiring?"

+"Wait, what?
+But I'm an adventurer."

+"And can you possibly imagine anyone else who could have taken you on a bigger adventure?"

+"No," said Relan, "But you had the adventure."

+"Whattya mean, you were there?
+You were there the whole time!"

+"But you got the girl at the end.
+That's the way an adventure works.
+You get the girl at the end and live happily ever after."

+"I have two things to say to that.
+Eh, but never mind.
+We don't have time.
+Just trust me, the adventure ain't over yet."

+"But we're out of danger," said Relan.

+"Trust me, what I have in mind, kid.
+Probably get us all killed."

+"Oh," said Relan, with a smile, "then I'm in!"
+And he urged the horse into a gallop.

+"Okay," Boltac shouted over the rushing of the air and the thudding of the horse's hooves.
+"You're hired.
+Now don't disturb me until we get there.
+I've got important business back here."

+"Get where?"
+Relan shouted.

+"Oh, you'll know when we get there.
+I promise."
+And Boltac pulled his head back in the carriage.

+# The Free Companions #

+The free companions, I don't know why they call them that, because they sure don't come cheap.

+Whattya mean I'm not the King of Robrecht.
+I rode here in the King's Carriage.

+"That is a ducal carriage?"

+"Yeah, and I drove the Duke out and took his carriage and his castle and his town."

+"It is our town," sputtered Torvalds.

+"And you didn't drive me out.
+I was driven out by Orcs."

+"En-henh," said Boltac.
+"Prove it."

+"Prove it?" said the ex-Duke, "Why I am a descendant of a noble line.
+My word is my bond."

+"Not with me it ain't.
+I've known too many nobles.
+Yeah, that and six coppers will get you a foul tasting ale in Robrecht."

 # Boltac Catches Rattick and Makes Him His Minister #